Skip to content

 How do you scope a project?

 You describe the problem.
-I write a scope document listing every deliverable, integration point, testing criteria, and exclusion.
-Then I quote a fixed price against that scope.
+I write a scope document listing the deliverables, integration points, testing criteria, and exclusions.
+Then I quote against that scope.
 Nothing ambiguous.
-You know what you're getting and what it costs before you sign anything.
+You know what is being built before anything starts.

 What happens if scope changes mid-build?

-Change orders get quoted separately before any additional work begins.
-I don't surprise you with a bigger invoice at the end.
-If you want to add something or pivot, we talk about it, I quote it, you approve, and then I build it.
+Scope changes get discussed before additional work begins.
+I do not surprise you at the end.
+If you want to add something or pivot, we talk about it, scope it, approve it, and then I build it.
 The original scope stays the original scope.

 How long does a typical project take?